 What Is An Elected Member?

-Since 1867, our members have stepped forward to represent others like them, or their communities, to ensure that their interests are taken into account by our Society.
+Since 1867, our members have stepped forward to represent their community, or others like them, so that that their interests are taken into account.
 After all, Chelmsford Star is owned by its members so we need to know how they want us to serve them!

-These opinions are expressed through one of three levels of democratic governance; the Board of Directors, the Membership Committee and the Members’ Council.
+These ‘member representatives’ express their opinions through one of three levels of interaction; the Board of Directors, the Membership Committee or the Members’ Council.

-Each tier requires different levels of commitment, experience and availability, and focusses on particular aspects of the Society’s business.
+Each level requires a different amount of commitment, experience and availability, and focuses on a particular aspect of the Society’s business.
 They meet regularly with members of the Society’s Executive team to help guide business strategy and comment on decisions being considered based on their own life experience.

 Who Is Eligible To Stand?